-Retail in rural areas is more difficult to sustain as more people travel for work or use the internet to meet their shopping needs.
+Retail activity in rural areas is more difficult to sustain as more people travel for work or use the internet to meet their shopping needs.
 Brampton, Longtown and Dalston have established centres but these need to be sustained.
-Dalston has a new Co-op development just
+Work has recently started on a Dalston has a new Co-op development in Dalston just underway which will help to ensure it remains attractive to local people and provides for their needs.
+For smaller centres the catchment for shops is limited and once lost they are not easily replaced.
+Policies should seek to retain facilities as much as possible although this is still a commercial choice and needs to be financially viable.

-QR4.
-To ensure that the rural area is provided with retail facilities to cater for local needs should we continue to support retention of rural facilities in all centres or just in major centres such as Brampton, Longtown and Dalston
+- QR4.
+To ensure that the rural area is provided with retail facilities to cater for local needs should we: - a) Continue to support retention of rural facilities in all centres? or - b) Continue to support the retention of rural facilities only just in major larger centres such as Brampton, Longtown and Dalston?

-Are there other options which will encourage new facilities to be provided?
+QR5.
+Are there any other options which will encourage new facilities to be provided?